Time: Friday 09:30-13:00

 Mar 13

-5. Fiat-Shamir Heuerstic, ROM and ZK Proofs
+5. Fiat-Shamir Heuerstic, ROM and ZK Proofs (Hrishikesh)

 Fiat-Shamir Heurestic, Insecurity of FS in the usual model, Random Oracle Model (ROM), Zero Knowledge protocols, ZK protocol for Hamiltonian cycle and discussion of its security under FS, Soundness of FS under ROM for constant-round protocols withe negligible soundness